-15.2.1 The Consultant shall process, analyze and the survey and other data to be provided by the Client as the input for model study and also derive any other data to be required for building the model with a comprehensive and holistic approach as per relevant BIS publication (IS: 12094:2000) as required by the DoWR, RD & GR, Ministry of Jal Shakti, Government of India.
-It is mentioned that survey cross sections in the Dwarakeswar-Rupnarayan River system have been taken @ 500 m c/c (by RTK & ADCP).
-These apart, closer sections have also been taken at a few vulnerable eroding locations.
-In case of additional requirements, the Consultant would have to take the same, using the same methodology.
-The Consultant shall check the accuracy of survey data specially the RLs with respect to high resolution DTM (0.5 m x 0.5 m) available for limited areas of interest (AOI) say around 1100 sq. km out of combined catchment areas of 30762 sq. km and perform the conversion of reference datum from Earth Gravitational Model (EGM) of DTM to Great Trigonometric Survey (GTS) in meter (m) if necessary.
+14.5 The consultant should generate the hydrograph and tide curve (wherever applicable) for each boundary point for future prediction of the Rupnarayan river system with the probable remedial measures.

+14.6 The Consultant shall check the accuracy of survey data specially the RLs with respect to high resolution DTM (0.5 m x 0.5 m) available for limited areas of interest (AOI) say around 1200 sq. km out of combined catchment areas of 30762 sq. km and perform the conversion of reference datum from Earth Gravitational Model (EGM) of DTM to Great Trigonometric Survey (GTS) in meter (m) if necessary.
 These modified / corrected values shall be extrapolated in other areas for the purpose of estimation of the ground contours by using medium resolution DEM like SRTM 30.
+14.7 The Consultant shall study the approach and methodology being adopted to develop a comprehensive flood forecasting model by Damodar Valley Corporation (DVC) for entire